lesterchan/wp-postratings/README.md

 * FIXED: Move the shortcode to a separate file in /includes/ sub-folder.
 Props @ramiy.
 * FIXED: Move activation hooks to a separate file in /includes/ sub-folder.
 Props @ramiy.
 * FIXED: Move admin functions and hooks to a separate file in /includes/ sub-folder.
 Props @ramiy.
+* FIXED: Move the i18n load to a separate file in /includes/ sub-folder.
+Props @ramiy.
 * FIXED: Replace die() with wp_die() and add i18n to the strings.
 Props @ramiy.
 * FIXED: Update translation strings to avoid using 'post' as the post type.
 Props @ramiy.
 * FIXED: Minor translation string fix.
 Props @ramiy.